 - The Twilight Zone is so well-liked among pinball fans that it may be hard to believe that it was not that popular when it was new.
 It currently ranks at or near the top of lists on various pinball sites.
 The result of Pat Lawlor getting carte blanche privileges after the success of The Addams Family, the machine is crammed full of things and has among the most complicated sets of rules to have ever been in a pinball game, even compared to today's digital pinball.
 It was this complicatedness, and ruthless difficulty, that scared passers-by away from playing more than a few games before swearing it off.
 In addition, because it had so many parts, it broke down easily and frequently, the game designed in such a way that if even one thing is slightly below maximum capacity, the game was rendered barely playable.
 The Twilight Zone only started getting respect when large amounts of them started entering private use.
 As the player can play it as much as he or she wishes, the complicated rules go from intimidating to a source of tremendous Replay Value, and if it ever breaks, the owner is always on hand to act upon it.

 - Iron Man was a rather rapid case of this.
-Released in 2009, this was Stern's opposite of High Roller Casino: It came off a series of mediocre releases like NBA and 24, and people did not think too highly of the straightforward playfield layout of Iron Man.
-Operators and home buyers alike saw the negative reception to those previous tables and were hesitant to buy Iron Man.
-It didn't help that the build quality was so poor that the screws would come loose in as little as 6 months.
-However, eventually, people modded their Iron Man machines for increased sturdiness and found that its rules complemented its playfield very well.
-It became so popular that Stern re-released Iron Man in 2014.
+Released in 2009, this was Stern Pinball's opposite of High Roller Casino: coming off a series of mediocre releases like NBA and 24, people did not think too highly of the straightforward playfield layout of Iron Man, which made operators and home buyers alike hesitant to buy Iron Man.
+It didn't help that the build quality was so poor that the screws would come loose in as little as six months.
+However, eventually, people modded their Iron Man machines for increased sturdiness and found that its rules complemented its playfield very well, and the game eventually became popular enough for Stern to issue a re-release in 2014.